wlads/reefpoints/source/posts/2015-03-19-lean-project-management.md

 **3.)
 Respect the Pyramid of constraint**

-Scope, Time and Cost —  Fundamental variables applicable to any project context.
+[Pyramid of constraint:](http://en.wikipedia.org/wiki/Project_management_triangle) Scope, Time and Cost —  Fundamental variables applicable to any project context.
 Visibility and active monitoring of these variables is essential to ensure project success.
 First and foremost, ensure that a baseline is established for each of these variables before a team even start the project.
 Understand how your stakeholders rate the relative importance of each of these variables and uphold the "Rule" that trade-offs are the only way these baselines can/will adjust.
 Deferring this activity to after a project gets going can result in scope creep and cost/time over runs.

 **4.)
 Hold up the mirror**